james-stevens/recursor-protobuf/README.md

 ## Required Packages To Compaile

-If you want to compile this, you will need to install these
+If you want to compile this, you will need to install these packages (names may vary by Linux Dist)
 - protobuf-c
 - protobuf-c-compiler
 - protobuf-c-dev